syncfusion-content/wpf-docs/wpf/Diagram/Nodes.md

 NewGuid() creates a new instance of the Guid class.
 The string value sets the identifying name of the element.
 The name provides a reference so that the code-behind, such as event handler code, can refer to a markup element after it is constructed during processing by an XAML processor.

-> Note: If name is not specified for a node, a unique name will be automatically assigned to the node.
+N> If name is not specified for a node, a unique name will be automatically assigned to the node.

 ## Node Shapes